 The ACP endowed photography and photographers with an appropriate space as well as respectable position within the Australian visual arts and is still in operation:

 The workshop created a lot of energy around it and it felt as if photography was in a growing and dynamic phase.
-It was the period when photography was being acknowledged as an art form due to the effort of people like Gael Newtown, David Moore and John Williams among others.
+It was the period when photography was being acknowledged as an art form due to the effort of people like Gael Newton, David Moore and John Williams among others.
 It was also the beginning of a critical examination of the function of photography, which later developed into art criticism and theory (Edwards, 2000 in Macdonald and Annear, 2000, p.
 38).

 Stacey was involved with the centre in different capacities until 1975: